MichaelKahlb/100DaysOfSwiftUI/README.md

   -) 22.11.20 Finished Day 1,2 and 3Basic Stuff, but still learned something new

   -) 23.11.20 Finished Day 4 Learned about Loops

+  -) 24.11.20 Finished Day 5 Felling very comfortable with all Different Functions now.
+Looking Forward to the Closures in the next chapter of 100DaysOfSwiftUi